-There’s plenty of misconception in the fishing community around the management of our favourite demersal species in the West Coast bioregion.
-The demersal fishing ban ends shortly, so we thought it is worth answering some of the commonly asked questions around the current status of these highly sought-after species.
+There’s plenty of misconception in the fishing community around the management of our favourite demersal species in the West Coast Bioregion.
+The demersal fishing closure begins on 15 October and ends on 15 December so we thought it is worth answering some of the commonly asked questions around the current status of these highly sought-after species.

 How does the demersal closure protect spawning fish when many of them don’t spawn during this time?

 It’s a common misconception that the demersal closure was implemented to protect demersal fish whilst they are spawning.
 This is not true.
 In fact, this closure was implemented to reduce the overall catch of demersal fish by reducing fishing effort during this period.
 This period represented an adequate balance between achieving biological outcomes whilst having only limited social impact.

 Species such as pink snapper do spawn during this time; however, they are subject to additional spawning closures in Cockburn and Warnbro sounds.

 Dhufish are known to spawn at different times of year in different locations, so a spawning closure for dhufish is not an effective tool for managing the take of this species.

 While some believe the impact on fishers is high, it has been acknowledged that the demersal closure is playing its part in managing the catch of these important demersal species.

 Recfishwest advocated raising the Dhufish boat limit last year.
 Why didn’t you advocate removing the demersal ban instead?